xfinity65/-modified-Ftb-Revelation/README.md

 # -modified-Ftb-Revelation
 Ftb Revelation with some mods removed.

-Direct Download link comming soon.
+Direct Download link is in the wiki.